panzerdp/dmitripavlutin.com/content/posts/075-logical-operators/index.md

 > Starting from left and moving to the right, return the *first* operand that is *falsy*.
 If no falsy operand was found, return the *latest* operand.

-While at first this way of evaluation and seems surprising, it gives the ability to have operands of any type.
+The algorithm is optimal because the evaluation stops as soon as a falsy value is encountered.

-Let's evaluate a few examples.
+Let's see how the algorithm works in a few examples.

 When the operands are booleans, it's simple:

 ```javascript
 true && false && true; // => false
 ```
 The evaluation starts from left and moves to the right.
-Passing the first `true` operand, the second operand `false` is a falsy value.
-Thus `false` becomes the result of the entire expression.
+The first `true` operand is passed.
+However, the second operand `false` is a falsy value, and evaluation stops. `false` becomes the result of the entire expression.
 The third operand `true` is not evaluated.

 When operands are numbers: